interglobalvision/payment-novaramedia-com/README.md

 ### Dev

-Has optional gulpfile in project root than can lint
+Has optional gulpfile in project root than can lint (needs rewriting itself)

+Requires settings.json to run.
+Copy the example to the app folder, rename `settings.json` and run meteor with `meteor --settings settings.json`

+In production using the last version of [mupx](https://www.npmjs.com/package/mupx) for deployment.
+But this should be migrated to [mup](https://github.com/zodern/meteor-up) in the future

 ---

-###TODO
+### TODO

 - One-off route.
 A form to make a one off payment.
 Stripe tokenize and make payment on server.
 Save only reference to payments in DB ✔
 - Recurring route.
 As one-off but before creating subscription with Stripe token create user and save sub in DB ✔